mattmcf/HashMap/README.md

 - GetLoad when HashMap is full and empty
 - DeleteMap is tested

 SPECIAL CASE - SIZE = 10 -> When the SIZE constant is defined as 10, the collision handling mechanism used in this HashMap become clear.
-A collided element gets move to a different slot by a new addition on a different slot.
-When the original element that the second element collided with is removed, the second element is moved back to the head of the collision list (back to first element's slot).
+Run "TestHashMap verbose" to see representations of the map printed out throughout the collisions handling.
+A collided element "0" gets moved to a different slot by a new addition "1" on a different slot.
+When the original element that the second element collided with is removed (""), the second element "0" is moved back to the head of the collision list (back to first element's slot).

 All of these tests have been conducted in a memory management environment.
-All memory leaks have been handled.
+All memory leaks have been handled and plugged.

-To see more verbose testing output, use "TestHashMap verbose" call and uncomment the "#define DEBUG" statement at the top of the hashmap.c file.
+To see more verbose testing output, use "TestHashMap verbose" and uncomment the "#define DEBUG" statement at the top of the hashmap.c file.

 ## Function Descriptions